INOPIAE/inoCerts/README.md

 ## Usage
 If certificates shall be installed into Windows Truststores the application must be run as administrator.

+To be able to download and install the WPIA based certificates a folder needs be be given in the settings.
+If not the application will promt for it.

 To generate new certificates from a WPIA CA the following preconditions are met:
 * Root and intermediate certificates are installed to Windows Truststore
 * A valid account on the CA